louigi600/obash/README.txt

 WARNING:
-This is work in progress and probabbly only works on linux currently.
+This is work in progress and probabbly only works on linux and FreeBSD(*) currently.
 If you have the opportunity to test it out on any other unix platform please report back the proplems you are hitting.

+(*) with many warnings but seems to work right

 WHY obfuscate shell scripts: